Teaching with technology

 - Clickers and smartphones are a quick and easy way to survey students during class.
 This is great for instant polling, which can quickly assess students’ understanding and help instructors adjust pace and content.

-- Lecture-capture tools, such as Tegrity, allow instructors to record lectures directly from their computer, without elaborate or additional classroom equipment.
-Consider recording your lectures as you give them, and then uploading them for students to re-watch.
+- Lecture-capture tools, such as Panopto, allow instructors to record lectures directly from their computer, without elaborate or additional classroom equipment.
+Consider recording your lectures as you give them and then uploading them for students to re-watch.
 Studies show that posting recorded lectures does not diminish attendance and students really appreciate the opportunity to review lectures at their own pace.

 What are some good examples?

 One of the best ways to get ideas and inspiration is learn from others and blogs are a great way to do that.
 Here are some of our favorites

 - UWB Learning Technologies